trevorkerney/C-Data-Structure-Libraries/TVector/README.md

 ### type erase(const int& index);

-Removes the object at index and shifts further object once torward the front.
+Removes the object at index and shifts further objects once torward the front.

 parameters:
 - index: the index at which the obj will be erased from the vector.